 For those who don’t know, an Equality Impact Assessment is conducted by a government department ahead of the introduction of a certain initiative.
 It examines the likely or actual effects of policies or services on people in respect of disability, gender and racial equality to identify what effect its implementation may have on different groups in the country.

 It helps the government department make sure the needs of people are taken into account when they make a change to a current policy or service or when they develop and implement a new policy or service like they are doing with EMA.

 This report was done by the Department for Education themselves, which makes it all the more damning as this basically is the department acknowledging that their own policy could discriminate against the most vulnerable groups which EMA was intended to target and help remain in education.

 Save EMA have been saying since day one that there would be grave equality issues to removing EMA and the government has finally admitted this by whispering it in their own EIA, hoping that no one would notice.

 The proposed plans for the replacement of EMA will force local, more junior staff to make vital decisions over the future of some of the most vulnerable teenagers in our country, at a time when they will already be over-worked.
 One just has to look at the views of self described “Tory Teacher” Katherine Birbalsingh to realise that the potential for discrimination, through the lack of transparency in locally administered discretionary payments, is severe.

 It would be comical if this was not such a serious matter.
-Even this government’s own figures show that after the national roll out of EMA in 2004 participation of 16-18-year-olds in full-time education rose.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Even this government’s own figures show that after the national roll out of EMA in 2004 participation of 16-18-year-olds in full-time education rose.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.